Court Involvement

 How Can We Help?

 A CMO will be there to assist the youth and family during their involvement with the juvenile justice system.
-We will collaborate with the Child-Family Team to create an Individual Service Plan (ISP) to identify strategies to support the youth staying out of trouble.
+We will collaborate with the Child-Family Team to create an Individualized Service Plan (ISP) to identify strategies to support the youth to develop healthy decision-making skills and remain safe in the community.

-As part of our planning process, we will maintain ongoing communication with all relevant members of the juvenile justice system including the judge, the youth’s attorney, the prosecutor, the police, and probation officer.
+As part of our planning process, we will maintain ongoing, as needed communication with all relevant members of the juvenile justice system including the judge, the youth’s attorney, the prosecutor, the police, and probation officer.
 The CMO will accompany the youth and family to any scheduled court hearings and report to the court on the youth’s progress with their ISP.
-If needed, the CMO will present the ISP to the court as a possible alternative to placement in the juvenile detention center.
+If needed, the CMO will present strategies within the ISP to the court as a possible alternative to placement in the juvenile detention center.

 The CMO can provide:

-• Referral and linkage to community support and services as an alternative to juvenile detention.
-Supports and services may include outpatient or in-home therapy or residential treatment if warranted.
+- Referral and linkage to community support and services as an alternative to juvenile detention.
+Supports and services may include outpatient or in-home therapy or out of home treatment if warranted.

 A CMO will be there to assist the youth and family during their involvement with the juvenile justice system.